 NEW SCIENTIST Recent advances could let us crack the immense promise of geothermal heat to power our world.
 The Reykjanes peninsula juts out of the south-western tip of Iceland like a hitch-hiker’s thumb.
 Most visitors glimpse it from a plane, as they swoop down onto the runway at Keflavík airport, or through the mist at … More Full steam ahead

-SCIENCE Vast bioenergy plantations could suck up carbon and stave off climate change.
-They would also radically reshape the planet On a sunny day this past October, three dozen people file into a modest, mint-green classroom at Montana State University (MSU) in Bozeman to glimpse a vision of the future.
-Some are scientists, but most … More The Carbon Harvest
+SCIENCE Finalist for the 2019 Walter Sullivan Award for Excellence in Science Journalism from the American Geophysical Union.
+Vast bioenergy plantations could suck up carbon and stave off climate change.
+They would also radically reshape the planet On a sunny day this past October, three dozen people file into a modest, mint-green classroom at Montana … More The Carbon Harvest

 SCIENTIFIC AMERICAN A trove of scientific notes from the early 1900s suggests a warming climate is driving birds to migrate earlier to New York’s Mohonk Preserve.
 Listen to the podcast at Scientific American’s 60-Second Science.